abdolence/firestore-rs/README.md

 ```

 ## Fluent API
-To simplify development and developer experience the library provides the Fluent API:
+To simplify development and developer experience the library provides the Fluent API starting with v0.12.x:

+The (a bit low-level) API existing before 0.12 is still available and not deprecated, so it is fine to continue to use when needed.

 ```rust